 Bose QC35 review: Powered listening

-Thankfully, we've never found that to be much of an issue.
-Along with Bluetooth, the QC35s add a rechargeable battery with enough capacity to last up to a quoted 20 hours with wireless functionality and ANC both in full flow.
+Not that you'll really need it, we feel.
+The QC35s have a rechargeable battery with enough capacity to last up to a quoted 20 hours with wireless functionality and ANC both in full flow.

 We've found that to be a decent estimate too, having done a couple of hops over the Atlantic without needing a recharge.
 And considering many planes have USB power points these days, you'll probably never be stranded with no charge anyway.